hauchel/duco/doc/DucoPerf.md

 ﻿## Overview

 In Duino-Coin the hashrates are an important issue.
 The values shown somehow yield in Ducos, but it is not clear how, because it depends on many parameters.
-Performance means Ducos per day and that's what really counts.
+But Performance means Ducos per day and that's what really counts.

 To improve the performance of my humble rigs i was interested in the actual increase of my balance while running different number of miners.

 The publicly available data from the  REST API (https://github.com/dansinclair25/duco-rest-api)  is collected and shown on the console by two python scripts.

+It turned out that these scripts are helpful to compare the performance of other users miners.

 ## Installation